bgaluszka/mbank/README.md

  * list available accounts,
  * list recent operations on the accounts,
- * MT940 reports fetching (requires mBank's MT940 reports to be enabled for the account)
+ * MT940 support (requires mBank's MT940 reports to be enabled for the account)
+   * MT940 file report fetch for specified date range
+   * MT940 based transaction summary for specified date range

 ## Requirements